rutvik123doshi/mini-aspire-service/README.md

 # Mini Aspire Service

 ## About
+Backend service built using java springboot and postgres as the database.

 ### Auth
 In order to do auth, there are two tables- users and user_auth.